 The NWMO will work with the CNSC and local response agencies to co-ordinate planning and preparedness activities based on the CNSC's HazMat Team Emergency Response Manual for Class 7 Transport Emergencies (INFO-0764, Rev. 2) (CNSC, 2009) and Transport Canada's Emergency Response Guidebook (Transport Canada, 2012).
-Additionally, the NWMO will incorporate the current Emergency Management Framework (Public Safety Canada, 2011) guidance agreed to by Public Safety Canada, the provinces and local response agencies.
+Additionally, the NWMO will incorporate the current Emergency Management Framework (Public Safety Canada, 2011) guidance agreed to by Public Safety Canada and the provinces and local response agencies.

-6.7 Transportation Logistics to Hornepayne
+6.7 Transportation Logistics to Ignace

 Figure 6-2 presents a generalized description of the highway and railroad transport processes for used nuclear fuel from interim storage sites to an APM repository site.
-An APM repository site located near Hornepayne would be accessible by truck via existing roadways and a service road to the receiving facilities.
+An APM repository site located near Ignace would be accessible by truck via existing roadways and a service road to the receiving facilities.

-If rail is a preferred mode, rail service could be extended from the existing switch yard on Railway Crescent in Hornepayne to a service spur leading to the receiving facility at the repository.
+If rail is a preferred mode, rail service could be extended from the existing switch yard in Ignace to a service spur leading to the receiving facility at the repository (see Figure 6-3).

-Hornepayne is located on Highway 631, which connects the two Trans-Canada Highway branches, Highway 17 and Highway 11, west of Hearst, Ontario (see Figure 6-3).
-Hornepayne is also situated on the Canadian National Railway (CNR) mainline approximately 500 kilometres east of Thunder Bay and 450 kilometres north of Sault Ste.
-Marie.
-Both the highway and railway systems are maintained to the highest standards and are important to the interprovincial movement of goods and services.
+Ignace straddles Highway 17 of the Trans-Canada Highway (Main Street) and is located on the cross-continental railroad operated by the Canadian Pacific Railway (CPR).
+Both systems are maintained to the highest standards and are important to the interprovincial movement of goods and services.